THE FIRES OF POMPEII

 "Yeah, all right, I get it," Rose regarded the household gods; a bearded, half-naked man, and a young woman in a toga, holding what appeared to be a cornucopia, either side of a small, Roman temple.
 Rose blinked at them, trying not to glare at the rendition of Fortuna on the right.
 It was all so familiar.
 Rose subconsciously mimicked the Doctor's movements, flicking water at the wall panel.

-"But we can help here," she continued, turning back to him.
+"But we can help them," she continued, turning back to him.
 "What does it matter if there's no people here tomorrow?
-They'll still find the city when they dig it up in," she waved her hands, "a thousand years or whatever."
+They'll still find the city when they dig it up in..." she waved her hands, "a thousand years or whatever."

 She shook her head, throwing him a questioning look.
 "Aren't we interfering by being here?
-Or are you just going to let them turn to stone?"
+Are you just going to let them turn to stone?"

 The Doctor threw her a half-annoyed, half-concerned look but before he could answer her, a servant's voice rang out across the room.
 Both Rose and the Doctor turned back to watch.